vcodecopenh264_web_logo

 Parameter Value

 src Source video frame (see Frame class description).
-To encode video data src frame must have NV12 pixel format.
-To decode video data src frame must have compressed pixel format (field fourcc of Frame class): H264.
+To encode video data, the src frame must have NV12 pixel format.
+To decode video data, the src frame must have a compressed pixel format (field fourcc of Frame class): H264.

 dst Result video frame (see Frame class description).
 To encode video data, the dst frame must have a compressed pixel format (field fourcc of Frame class): H264.
-User must specify the output pixel format in advance.
-In case of decoding, the video codec will set NV12 pixel format automatically.
+The user must specify the output pixel format in advance.
+When decoding, the video codec will set the NV12 pixel format automatically.

-Returns: TRUE if the frame was encoded/decoded or FALSE if not.
+Returns: TRUE if the frame was encoded/decoded successfully or FALSE if not.

 setParam method